squidfingers/starkplayer/README.md

 Depends on SWFObject ([http://ajax.googleapis.com/ajax/libs/swfobject/2.2/swfobject.js](http://ajax.googleapis.com/ajax/libs/swfobject/2.2/swfobject.js))

-The jQuery plugin converts your alternate content (either HTML5 tags or links) to Flash media players.
-When Flash is unsupported, your alternate content will be displayed instead (degrading gracefully to HTML5-only platforms).
+The jQuery plugin converts HTML alternate content to Flash media players.
+When Flash is unsupported, the alternate content will be displayed instead (degrading gracefully to HTML5-only platforms).

+The plugin is able to convert any element to a media player, but certain structures, when used, do not require all media player parameters to be explicitly declared.
+The plugin will automatically sniff out media types and content for these structures, as documented below.

 Installation
 ------------